 Use Google DNS

 Also, Several users reported that WiFi is getting disconnected frequently, but after switching to Google’s DNS, the issue was resolved instantly.
 To switch to Google’s DNS, you need to do the following:

 - Press Windows + R, type ncpa.cpl and ok to open network connections.

-- Right click on active WiFi Adapter and select properties.
+- Right-click on the active WiFi Adapter and select properties.

-If all above solutions didn’t fix the problem, Then lets Reset TCP or IP settings for WIFI into the default settings which may also very helpful to fix wireless network drops out randomly.
+If all the above solutions didn’t fix the problem, let’s Reset TCP or IP settings for WIFI into the default settings, which may also help fix the wireless network drops out randomly.

 netsh winsock reset